 Frequently Asked Questions

-and tips for supporting BIPOC authors, illustrators, and their readers
+and tips for supporting BIPOC authors, illustrators, and readers

 • In 2021, out of an estimated 5,000 children’s books published, only 99 were by Black creators.
 For that same year, 96 were by Asian authors, and 77 were by Latinx authors.
 To see the data on diversity in children’s publishing, check out the CCBC’s Diversity Statistics: https://ccbc.education.wisc.edu/literature-resources/ccbc-diversity-statistics/

-• Minnesota is home to dozens of authors and illustrators who create books for kids from board books to picture books, from middlge-grade to YA.
-These authors of color write books that are both windows and mirrors to young readers from all backgrounds.
+• Minnesota is home to highly talented BIPOC authors and illustrators who create books for children, from board books to picture books, from middle grade to young adult.
+They write books that are both windows and mirrors to young readers from all backgrounds and life experiences.

 See reading lists of books by Minnesota-based authors.